In my post about the Russian-American sociologist Pitirim A. Sorokin, at

 Robert Bierstedt (1913–1998) was a student of Sorokin’s who became a leading American sociologist.
 He headed the department of sociology at City College of New York and at New York University before becoming emeritus professor of sociology at the University of Virginia.

-Carle C. Zimmerman (1897-1983) was a longtime colleague of Sorkin’s at the University of Minnesota and Harvard University.
+Carle C. Zimmerman (1897-1983) was a longtime colleague of Sorokin’s at the University of Minnesota and Harvard University.

 — Roger W. Smith